Truthful Mechanisms with Implicit Payment Computation: The generic transformation for single-parameter domains

 {{\tt AllocToMech}}

-We begin with an informal description of our procedure before giving its formal definition.
+Presenting the formal version of this result (Theorem~\ref{thm:maim-g}) requires defining the generic transformation.
+We begin with an informal description thereof.
 As evidenced by~\refeq{eq:myerson}, the payment for agent $i$ is a difference of two terms: the agent's reported utility (i.e., the product of her bid and her allocation), minus the integral of the allocation assigned to every smaller bid value.
 We charge the agent for her reported utility, and we give her a random rebate whose expectation equals the required integral.
 When integrating a function over a finite interval, an unbiased estimator of the integral can be obtained by sampling a uniformly random point of that interval and evaluating the function at the sampled point.
-This idea was applied, in the context of mechanism design, by Archer et al.~\cite{APTT04}.
-Below, we show how to generalize the procedure to allow for integrals over unbounded intervals, as required by~\refeq{eq:myerson}.
-Using this procedure it is easy to transform any monotone allocation rule into a randomized mechanism that is truthful in expectation and only evaluates the allocation function $n+1$ times: once to determine the actual allocation, and once more per agent to obtain an unbiased estimate of that agent's payment.
+This idea was applied, in the context of mechanism design, by \citeN{APTT04}.
+Below, we show how to generalize the transformation to allow for integrals over unbounded intervals, as required by~\refeq{eq:myerson}.
+Using this transformation it is easy to transform any monotone allocation rule into a randomized mechanism that is truthful in expectation and only evaluates the allocation rule $n+1$ times: once to determine the actual allocation, and once more per agent to obtain an unbiased estimate of that agent's payment.